 With the weather in Idaho quickly changing from Fall to Winter, chances are good that you will be turning on your furnace soon.
-Before you switch on the heat for the season, make sure you do these 5 things.
+Before you switch on the heat for the season, any homeowner or landlord in charge of furnace maintenance should do these 5 things.

 1. Shut Down Your AC

 Now that you no longer need your air conditioner, remember to get it ready for winter.
 Turn the air conditioner completely off by finding the AC breaker outside and turning it to the “off” position.

 This will prevent the AC from accidentally turning on if there is a warm spell during the fall.
 Next, brush the outdoor unit off with a broom, and then lightly spray it with a hose to clean it.

 After it is completely dry, cover it with a waterproof cover so that debris doesn’t get stuck in it over the winter.

 2. Inspect and Clean Your Furnace

 Early in the season, before you actually need your furnace, you will want to perform a visual inspection.
 Look for signs of rust, corrosion, water leaks, or other damages that may be problematic.